DataFire/Integrations/integrations/generated/google_streetviewpublish/README.md

 create the requested photo.
 * google.rpc.Code.INVALID_ARGUMENT if the request is malformed.
 * google.rpc.Code.NOT_FOUND if the requested photo does not exist.
+* google.rpc.Code.UNAVAILABLE if the requested
+Photo is still being indexed.

 ```js